DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you want to learn more about what the add-on offers and what actually many of the mods do, check [Gameplay Guide](DOCUMENTATION.md#gameplay-guide).

 If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use _#tpf-de-feedback_.
 Suggestions on how to improve the documentation are also welcome on GitHub.

+If you just want to chat, share your beautiful screenshots, builds or performance parameters, I am still happy to see you both on Nexus and in Discord. :)